 TrailGenic™ Biomarkers

-Built through longitudinal trail data and interpreted through Ella — the reflective AI voice behind TrailGenic — these biomarkers translate endurance effort into measurable signals of cardiovascular efficiency, metabolic flexibility, and recovery integrity.
+Built through longitudinal field data and interpreted through Ella — the reflective AI voice behind TrailGenic — these biomarkers translate movement into measurable signals of cardiovascular efficiency, metabolic flexibility, autonomic regulation, recovery integrity, and adaptive resilience.

-This system reflects a personal physiological model developed over time — not a single-point clinical snapshot.
+This is a personal physiological model developed over time.
+It is not a diagnostic system, medical device, or replacement for clinical care.
 See: TrailGenic™ Personal World Model →

 What Are TrailGenic™ Biomarkers?

-• Integrate environmental stress — altitude, terrain, temperature
+• Integrate environmental stress — altitude, terrain, heat, cold, wind, and exposure

-See: TrailGenic™ Stress Stacking Baseline → · 14 World Model Sessions — Longevity Markers →
+See: TrailGenic™ Method → · Personal World Model →

 Measured Biomarkers — Direct Signals